Brazil

 Round 3: Written and practical exams.
 The exams are held at Instituto Butantan

 There are currently no specific materials developed for the training of students.
-In our homepage many tests of former OBB are available to better prepare students for the OBB rounds.
+In our homepage, many tests of former NBOs are available to better prepare students for the NBO rounds.

 The first round does not award students any prize.